berrym/lusush/docs/lle_implementation/tracking/KNOWN_ISSUES.md

 **CRITICAL FINDING**: LLE is currently **NOT INTEGRATED** into the Lusush shell and has **CRITICAL BUGS** that make it unusable even in isolation.
 All "Complete" claims in the handoff document require downgrading.

+**ARCHITECTURAL VIOLATION DISCOVERED**: The display implementation contains **fundamental violations** of the LLE design architecture.
+Code was written with direct terminal control instead of routing through Lusush display system as specified.
+See `DESIGN_VIOLATION_ANALYSIS.md` for complete analysis.

 ---

 ## BLOCKER Issues (Must Fix Before Any Further Development)